Technology | Updated: May 14, 2026

 E-Class (2024+), EQE (2025+), EQS (2025+).

 Mercedes adopted Apple Car Key later than German rivals BMW and Audi, implementing support with the redesigned 2024 E-Class.
-The technology requires the Premium or Pinnacle trim packages that bundle Keyless-Go and smartphone integration upgrades.
+The technology needs the Premium or Pinnacle trim packages that bundle Keyless-Go and smartphone integration upgrades.

 MINI (2023-2024)